Is losing arm fat one of your top priorities?

 - As you descend, retract your shoulder blades together.

-- Once you reach the bottom, press back and squeeze your tricep muscles at the top.
+- Once you reach the bottom, extend your elbows and squeeze your tricep muscles at the top.

 The Incline Close Grip Push-up (The Easier Version)

-In other words, place your hands up on a ledge or a chair.
-This will decrease the amount of weight you have to press.
+In other words, place your hands on a ledge or a chair to decrease the weight you have to press.

 The taller the incline, the easier the exercise becomes.